 Clergy Renewal - Sabbatical Information

-*Fr Tommy's Clergy Renewal/Sabbatical will be postponed to 2021 due to the Coronavirus Pandemic
+*Fr Tommy's Clergy Renewal/Sabbatical is postponed until June,July, August 2021 due to the Coronavirus Pandemic.

 Clergy Renewal Information

 On October 9, 2019, Senior Warden Traci Precht sent a message out to the parish announcing that St. Margaret's received a grant to allow Father Tommy to participate in the National Clergy Renewal Program during the summer of 2020.
 St. Margaret's is one of 150 congregations across the United States, and the only one congregation in Louisiana selected to participate in this competitive grant program, that has been fully funded by Lilly Endowment Inc.

 The Clergy Renewal Planning Team has put together some material that you might find helpful about the upcoming Sabbath time for Fr Tommy.

 What is a Ministry Sabbatical?